tchumphrey65/Neural_Network_Charity_Analysis-/README.md

 ## Project Deliverable 3: Optimize the Model
 Despite multiple attempts I was never able to get the model to perform at 75% accuracy.

+The following techniques were applied throughout the various attempts at Optimization

+1)Adjusting the input data to ensure that there are no variables or outliers that are causing confusion in the model, such as:
+- Dropping more or fewer columns.
+- Creating more bins for rare occurrences in columns.
+- Increasing or decreasing the number of values for each bin.
+- Adding more neurons to a hidden layer.
+- Adding more hidden layers.
+- Using different activation functions for the hidden layers.
+- Adding or reducing the number of epochs to the training regimen.

 ### Atttempt 1

 Model Structure